vacu9708/Study-records/Object Oriented Programming/readme.md

+**Object Oriented Programming** :

-* What is an object? : An object is an abstract data type that has variables and methods.
+* What is an object? : An object is an abstract data type that has data and code.
 * What is a class? : a class is a blueprint for creating objects.

 * **Inheritance** : Inheritance is the procedure in which one class inherits the properties of another class.